Houston Gaines

-Houston Gaines (born January 11, 1995) is an American politician from Georgia.
+Houston Alexander Gaines (born January 11, 1995) is an American politician from Georgia.
 Gaines has been a Republican member of the Georgia House of Representatives since 2019.

 In July 2025, he became the first prominent Republican to enter the race for the open U.S. House of Representatives seat in Georgia's 10th congressional district currently represented by Republican Mike Collins, who is seeking the Republican nomination in the 2026 U.S. Senate election in Georgia.

+In April 2026, President Donald Trump and U.S. Speaker of the House Mike Johnson endorsed Gaines in the Republican primary for Georgia's 10th congressional district.

 Early life

 On January 11, 1995, Gaines was born in Athens, Georgia.
 Gaines' grandfather is the late Judge Joseph Gaines.

 Education

 In 2017, Gaines earned a Bachelor of Arts degree in Political Science and Economics from University of Georgia's University of Georgia School of Public and International Affairs and University of Georgia's Terry College of Business.
 In 2016, Gaines served as the Student Government Association president, until 2017.
 During his time at school, he also served as the campaign manager for Athens Mayor Nancy Denson's ultimately successful campaign.
 As Mayor, Denson would later throw a fundraiser for Gaines's Republican State House campaign in 2017 and be subsequently removed from the local Democratic Party Committee.